TheClashster/hello-world/README.md

 # hello-world
-Hey kunts
+Hey guys
-For the lulz
+I used to be pretty immature.